opensearch-project/documentation-website/_monitoring-your-cluster/pa/reference.md

  </table>

 ## Relevant dimensions: N/A
-The following metrics are relevant for the cluster as a whole, and do not require specific dimensions.
+The following metrics are relevant to the cluster as a whole and do not require specific dimensions.

 <table>
   <thead style="text-align: left">